-The Climate Action Plan for Waterloo Region, which was released in 2013, established a target of reducing our local greenhouse gas emissions by 6% by 2020.
-This target is a critical first step on our way to achieving the long-term goal of an 80% reduction in greenhouse gases by 2050.
+The first Climate Action Plan for Waterloo Region, which was released in 2013, established a target of reducing our local greenhouse gas (GHG) emissions by 6% by 2020.
+This target was a critical first step on our way to achieving our current long-term goal of an 80% reduction in greenhouse gases by 2050.

 The full results of this re-inventory can be found in Our Progress, Our Path.